Special Educational Needs & Disability (SEND)

 The school monitors any racist incidents for reporting to the governing body.
 No incidents were reported in the 2017-2018 academic year.

-A large amount of data is already collected by schools for ‘Analyse School Performance’, which presents performance data for schools broken down by a number of relevant characteristics and which includes comparative analysis with national statistics.
+A large amount of data is already collected by schools for the Department for Education, which presents performance data for schools broken down by a number of relevant characteristics and which includes comparative analysis with national statistics.

 At Badgerbrook the progress of all pupils is tracked and the data is monitored and analysed so that the Headteacher, Deputy Headteacher, Special Needs Coordinator, subject co-ordinators and class teachers can use the information to ensure the appropriate progress is made by all pupils regardless of race, disability, socio-economic background, belief or gender.